cloud-ca/terraform-provider-cloudca/cloudca/README.md

 - description - (Required) Description of the network
 - vpc_id - (Required) The ID of the vpc where the network should be created
 - network_offering - (Required) The name of the network offering to use for the network
-- network_acl_id - (Required) The id of the network ACL to use for the network
+- network_acl - (Required) The id or name of the network ACL to use for the network

 ### Attribute Reference
 - id - ID of network.